 Slipstream is a new installation method in SQL Server where SQL Server RTM + Service Pack + Hotfixes can be packaged together.
 This feature has been introduced from SQL Server 2008 SP1.

-Just sharing the Supported Command Prompt Installation Scenarios below :
+I Just wanted to share Supporting Command Prompt Installation Scenarios please find below :

-Installing, upgrading, or removing an instance and shared components of SQL Server on a local computer by using syntax and parameters specified at the command prompt.
+We can perform Installing, upgrading, or removing an instance and shared components of SQL Server on a local computer by using parameters and syntax specified at the command prompt.

-Upgrading from one SQL Server edition to another edition of SQL Server.
+We can perform SQL Server edition Upgrade from one edition to another edition of SQL Server.

-Installing an instance of SQL Server on a local computer by using syntax and parameters specified in a configuration file.
-You can use this method to copy an installation configuration to multiple computers, or to install multiple nodes of a failover cluster installation.
+Installing SQL Server instance on a local computer by using syntax and parameters mentioned in a configuration file. we can use this method to copy an installation configuration file to multiple computers for installation.

 This Command Prompt Installation is very helpful on Windows Server Core Machines where we have only Command prompt Available to see after logging to Server , as the Server Core installation eliminates services and other features which are not required for the support .